IPAS: An Adaptive Sample Size Method for Weighted Finite Sum Problems with Linear Equality Constraints: The Method

 The method we consider will generate an infinite sequence of iterations $ x_k.$ As already stated in each iteration we will use a subsample $ \N_k$ and the corresponding function $ f_{\N_k}(x_k)$ and the gradient $ \nabla f_{\N_k}(x_k). $ The inexact projection $ \tilde{\pi}_S $ will be used to generate the search direction with the approximation error controlled by a nonincreasing sequence of positive numbers $ \eta_k $ such that

 Thus, for $y_k=x_k-\nabla f_{\N_k}(x_k)$ we will require that the projection residuals satisfy

 Clearly, the inexactness of the projection will decrease as $ k $ increases and eventually we will approach the feasible set.
 The search direction $ p_k $ will be computed as usual, as the difference of inexact projection $\tilde{\pi}_{S}(y_k)$ and the current approximation $ x_k. $ After the computation of $ p_k$ we distinguish two cases.
 If $ N_k<N $ we proceed to determine the step size by the nonmonotone rule \eqref{nonm} and define $ \bar{x}_k = x_k + t_k p_k$.
-The sequence of parameters $ \varepsilon_k$ is taken as $ \varepsilon_k = \eta_k^2$ in Step 3 of the algorithm, \eqref{ls}.
-Theoretically, we can take another sequence in the line search but this way the inexactness of the projection is taken into account in computation of the step size $ t_k$ and we allow more freedom for lower accuracy projection and increase the requirements as $ k $ increases.
-Adding $ \eta_k^2 $ in the decrease condition allow us to compute a suitable step size even if the direction is nondecreasing and hence the line search rule \eqref{ls} is always well defined, even without the lower bound $t_{min}$ posed in the mini-batch case of Step S3.
+Adding $ \varepsilon_k $ in the decrease condition allow us to compute a suitable step size even if the direction is nondecreasing and hence the line search rule \eqref{ls} is always well defined, even without the lower bound $t_{min}$ posed in the mini-batch case of Step S3.

 In the case $ N_k=N, $ i.e., if the full precision in the objective function is needed, the projection could still be inaccurate and hence we might search along infeasible direction.
 In that case we check if the search direction is decreasing.
 If yes, we proceed to the line search.
 Else, if the direction is not sufficiently decreasing, we discard the search direction and take a new projection of the current iteration $ x_k$ to get $ x_{k+1} $ and terminate the iteration.
 In this case we will call the iteration unsuccessful.